misterfifths/sounds-of-mcguinness/README.md

 #### Enforcement

 If you experience a loud vehicle, [NYC suggests you call 311](http://www1.nyc.gov/nyc-resources/faq/432/how-do-i-report-a-noisy-vehicle).
 From January 1, 2010 to May 28, 2017, there have been only 59 vehicular noise complaints involving McGuinness in some way (see the [311 data](https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9)).
-To me, it makes sense this is so low – calling 311 to report a passing vehicle makes no sense.
+To me, it makes sense this number is so low: calling 311 to report a passing vehicle makes no sense.
 In fact, the 311 database doesn't even seem to have a category for engine, brake, or general vehicle noise – just music, horns, and idling.

 So, how should these laws be enforced?
 The letter of the law would seemingly require precisely positioned microphones, one per lane, and cameras or humans to note the type of vehicle making noise.
 That scenario seems unlikely.